flipboxlabs/aws.env/README.md

 Shell scripts to help manage .env files within AWS

 # AWS Policy Examples
+You can manage permissions to the parameters by limiting access to the role/instance profile or user base on policies that specify the app and/or the environment.

+The following are examples on how to restrict access via AWS CloudFormation Policies.
 ## Example CloudFormation to restrict user based on Application Name
 ```yaml
 Resources: